 This month, I have my first MRI in a year and am just as nervous as I was my first time.
 This being my eighth in 3 ½ years, I have figured out a few ways to make this daunting test a little easier.
 Here are some tips that I have learned over the course of the last several years, and I hope these will help others who are experiencing similar anxiety around this.

-- MUSIC – the biggest thing that helps me during the scan is music.
+The biggest thing that helps me during the scan is music.
 I love music and have always used it as a way to express my feelings.
 When the technician asks me if I would like to listen to music, I automatically respond, “Yes.”
 When they ask me what Pandora station I want, without hesitation, every time my answer is Ben Howard.
 His music is so soothing and relaxing, and his voice calms me every time.
 MRI machines are extremely loud with banging and buzzing and vibrations, so listening to music with headphones is really helpful.
-My first MRI, the technician didn’t ask me what station I wanted, and put it on Today’s Hits.
+During my first MRI, the technician didn’t ask me what station I wanted and put it on Today’s Hits.
 Let’s just say Ke$ha singing “Tik Tok” in my ears was the opposite of calming.
 Make sure to ask for a particular station that you know will ease your nerves.

-- Communication – There have been times when my scan has taken an hour and a half, and when they pull me out it’s felt like twenty minutes – those are always the most pleasant experiences; however, that doesn’t happen often.
-There’s nothing more anxiety provoking than being in that tube and having no idea how much longer you have left.
-There is a microphone and speaker in your machine to help ease that pain.
+There have been times when my scan has taken an hour and a half, and when they pull me out it’s felt like twenty minutes.
+Those are always the most pleasant experiences; however, that doesn’t happen often.
+There’s nothing more anxiety-provoking than being in that tube and having no idea how much longer you have left.
+There are a microphone and speaker in your machine to help ease that pain.
 Your technician will probably tell you when you’re halfway done, have five minutes remaining, etc. If he/she doesn’t do this, ask them to communicate how much longer you have left.
-I love hearing “you’re halfway done” after feeling like I’ve been in the machine for an eternity.
+I love hearing “you’re halfway done” after feeling like I’ve been in the machine for eternity.